NicolasGB/jj.nvim/README.md

 You can create new changes directly from the log buffer with multiple options:

 - `n` - Create a new change branching off the revision under the cursor
 - `<C-n>` - Create a new change after the revision under the cursor
 - `<S-n>` - Create a new change after while ignoring immutability constraints

+### Undo/Redo from the log buffer

+You can undo/redo changes directly from the log buffer:

+- `u` - Undo the last operation
+- `r` - Redo the last undone operation

 ### Open a changed file